About Toby

 Experience

-• Became a full time-voice over in 2013 and is now working from a world-class studio in rural Northland, New Zealand.
+Became a full-time voice over artist in 2013 and is now working from a world-class studio in rural Northland, New Zealand.

-• Currently runs the Australia / New Zealand division of Gravy for the Brain, an international voiceover career platform run by the top worldwide voiceover talent, helping hundreds of thousands of people upskill and enter the voice industry.
+Currently runs the Australia / New Zealand division of Gravy for the Brain, an international voiceover career platform run by top worldwide voice over talent, helping hundreds of thousands of people upskill and enter the voice industry.

 My usual conversations with Toby Ricketts tend to get long and meandering, but this one’s different; it’s about the one topic he could never veer off of.
 When I start by asking the brands he’s worked with, he relaxes into professionalism.